belarba/marvel-comic-books/README.md

 ## Configuration

-You need to set up the Marvel API keys to interact with the API.
+You must set up the Marvel API keys to interact with the API.
 Follow the steps below:

 1. **Create `.env` file:**
     ```bash